Singapore Premier League 2

-The Singapore Premier League 2, commonly abbreviated as the SPL2, officially known as the AIA Singapore Premier League for sponsorship reasons, is a men's professional football reserve team league sanctioned by the Football Association of Singapore (FAS), which represents the sport's second highest level in the Singapore football league system.
+The Singapore Premier League 2, commonly abbreviated as the SPL2, officially known as the AIA Singapore Premier League for sponsorship reasons, is a men's football reserve league sanctioned by the Football Association of Singapore (FAS), which represents the sport's second highest level in the Singapore football league system.

-The league was founded as the Singapore Premier League 2 on 2 July 2025, after the FAS announced its intention to promote and expand the growing local football community by having a developmental yet competitive league that works in tandem with the Singapore Premier League, the country's top flight league.
+The league was founded as the Singapore Premier League 2 on 2 July 2025, after the FAS announced its intention to promote and expand the growing local football community by having a developmental league under the Singapore Premier League, the country's top flight league.

 History

-The Football Association of Singapore announced on 2 July 2025 on the new Singapore Premier League 2.
-The league aims to ensure Singaporean players continue to get sufficient playing time, and was introduced to replace the SPL under-21 competition.
-The league will establish a clear link between development and first-team football, with squads integrated across both competitions.
-This structure aligns both club needs and national development goals by expanding the base of competitive opportunities while keeping quality and progression at the forefront.
+The league aims to ensure Singaporean players get sufficient playing time, and was introduced to replace the SPL under-21 competition.
+The league established a clear link between development and first-team football, with squads integrated across both competitions.
+This structure aligns both club needs and national development, by expanding the base of competitive opportunities while keeping quality and progression at the forefront.

 Clubs must register a combined squad for both the SPL and SPL2, with a minimum of 36 and a maximum of 50 players.
 At least 25 of them must be Singaporeans.
-First-team players and foreigners are allowed to play in the league to ensure they get sufficient playing time, of which a minimum of six locals, four of whom must be under-23, must be on the pitch at all times during matches.
-In addition, senior players can also participate where its is appropriate helping them to regain fitness or form.
-SPL2 matches will take place between Mondays and Wednesdays, while SPL fixtures will be played from Fridays to Mondays.
+First-team players and foreigners are allowed to play in the league, of which a minimum of six locals, four of whom must be under-23, on the pitch at all time.
+In addition, senior players can participate where it is appropriate to regain fitness or form.